The best hotels in Subotica

 The price difference is noticeable.
 A meal in Szeged costs €10-18 compared to €6-10 in Subotica.
 But the thermal baths and the monumental architecture make it a worthy day trip.
 Return by the evening train.

-Subotica's best neighborhoods
+Subotica's best hotel regions

 Split between the Art Nouveau town center and the lakeside resort area of Palić, Subotica offers two distinct experiences within a 15-minute drive.